 The main differences between a Traditional IRA and Roth IRA are the eligibility requirements and the tax treatment.
 With a Traditional IRA, you can deposit pre-tax dollars and pay the tax upon withdrawal.
 With a Roth IRA, post-tax dollars are deposited into the account and the funds are not taxed during a withdrawal.

-Many younger individuals select to open a Roth IRA since contributions are taxed at a time when the tax bracket is lower and the withdrawals for retirement can be made when they are likely to be in a higher tax bracket.
+Many younger individuals select to open a Roth IRA since contributions are taxed at a time when their tax bracket is often lower and the withdrawals for retirement can be made when they are likely to be in a higher tax bracket.

 Alternatively, if you’re already earning a substantial income, there may be benefits from getting a tax deduction now by using a Traditional IRA.
 Be sure to check with a tax advisor for your specific situation.